loda-lang/loda-programs/programs/oeis/list1.md

 * [A081351](http://oeis.org/A081351) ([L08 program](081/A081351.asm)): First row in square maze array of natural numbers A081349.
 * [A081352](http://oeis.org/A081352) ([L07 program](081/A081352.asm)): Main diagonal of square maze arrangement of natural numbers A081349.
 * [A081353](http://oeis.org/A081353) ([L09 program](081/A081353.asm)): Diagonal of square maze arrangement of natural numbers A081349.
+* [A081374](http://oeis.org/A081374) ([L15 program](081/A081374.asm)): Size of "uniform" Hamming covers of distance 1, that is, Hamming covers in which all vectors of equal weight are treated the same, included or excluded from the cover together.
 * [A081405](http://oeis.org/A081405) ([L10 program](081/A081405.asm)):   a(n) = (n+1)*a(n-2) with a(0) = a(1) = 1.
 * [A081406](http://oeis.org/A081406) ([L11 program](081/A081406.asm)): a(n) = (n+1)*a(n-3), a(0)=a(1)=a(2)=1 for n>1.
 * [A081407](http://oeis.org/A081407) ([L11 program](081/A081407.asm)): 4th-order non-linear ("factorial") recursion: a(0)=a(1)=a(2)=a(3)=1, a(n) = (n+1)*a(n-4).